guyluz11/guyluz11/README.md

 Feel free to take a look at some of my projects:

-parking-lot - Arduino script for a parking lot mechanism with 2 gates (entrance and exit) 🚧 🚗 🏍️. https://github.com/guyluz11/parking-lot
+parking-lot 🚧 🚗 🏍️ - Arduino script for a parking lot mechanism with 2 gates (entrance and exit). https://github.com/guyluz11/parking-lot

-ClapInator - Clap twice to change device state (code for Arduino) 👏🏾 👏🏾 💡. https://github.com/guyluz11/ClapInator
+ClapInator 👏🏾 👏🏾 💡- Clap twice to change device state (code for Arduino) . https://github.com/guyluz11/ClapInator

-ultrasonic-thief-capture - Raspberry Pi script to capture video of all the people that enters the room 🕵️. https://github.com/guyluz11/ultrasonic-thief-capture
+ultrasonic-thief-capture 🕵️ - Raspberry Pi script to capture video of all the people that enters the room. https://github.com/guyluz11/ultrasonic-thief-capture

-Scripts - maybe you will found script that will help you on your journey 🐲. https://github.com/guyluz11/Scripts
+Scripts 🐲- maybe you will found script that will help you on your journey. https://github.com/guyluz11/Scripts